 The urologist I saw was a surgeon, and surgery was his first suggestion upon diagnosing me with stage II prostate cancer.
 The other option he mentioned was a permanent implant of radiation seeds.
 Neither option appealed to me.
 He noted that the cancer was slow growing, so there was no hurry for me to decide right away.
 So I decided to do my research.

-I did quite a bit of research online, and became interested in High-dose rate brachytherapy.
-After reading as much as I could, I called the toll-free number for CTCA.
+I did quite a bit of research online, and became interested in high-dose rate brachytherapy.
+After reading as much as I could, I called the toll-free number for Cancer Treatment Centers of America® (CTCA).
 It was 11 p.m. when I called, so I was expecting to leave a voicemail message.
 To my surprise, someone answered.
 Her attitude and manner of speaking were appealing right from the start.
-She told me about the facility in Zion, Illinois not too far from my home.
+She told me about the facility in Zion, Illinois, which is not too far from my home.

 I received radiation therapy for five days a week for eight weeks.
 Each day, I traveled from home to have the treatment first thing in the morning.
 Fortunately, the side effects were minor.
 I met with a registered dietitian and a naturopathic oncology provider, who each recommended foods and supplements to help my body cope with the treatment.
 I continue to meet with them from time to time.